Omar2023K/Omar2023K/README.md

 ---

 ### 🚀 Vision
-I aim to build intelligent AI systems that help people and solve real global problems.
+My goal is to build intelligent AI-driven systems that help people, solve real-world problems, and push the boundaries of what data can do.

 Always learning, always improving ✨